-Telehealth is also useful for people with chronic conditions that have symptoms and health information that need monitoring.
+Telehealth is also useful for people with chronic conditions who have symptoms and health information that needs to be monitored.
 For example, a senior with diabetes may be able to use an application that allows them to note their blood sugar each day.
-At the same time, their doctor can monitor the app, allowing them to keep updated with their patient’s progress.
-These monitoring apps or patient portals give you access to your medical information around the clock!
+At the same time, their doctor can monitor the app, allowing them to stay up to date with their patient’s progress.
+These monitoring apps or patient portals, give you access to your medical information around the clock!

 Cons of Telehealth